-So if the purpose of gluten-free labeling is to help consumers find products they can be sure are free of gluten, why is labeling still so confusing?
 When a customer reaches for a jar of peanut butter, why is one jar labeled “gluten-free,” another labeled “naturally gluten-free,” another marked “may contain wheat,” and another with no gluten consideration at all?
 What’s the problem?
 How can gluten-intolerant consumers find safe food products to buy?

 To help answer those questions, here’s a look at some of the biggest questions consumers have about gluten-free labeling, along with answers: